jkangzhang/garbage-sorting-assistant/README.md

 In addition, for those uncommon waste, most people just throw by guessing because looking up a notebook is both demanding and time-consuming.

-For example, which bin of the four (household food waste, recyclables and hazardous waste, residual waste) do you think a "pencil" should be in?
+For example, which bin of the four (household food waste, recyclables hazardous waste, and residual waste) do you think a "pencil" should be in?
 Well, the first one to the mind is "Recyclables" because I believe someone may want to reuse it.
 Then I would be fined because pencil contains lead which is noxious, it belongs to the "Hazardous waste" bin.
 It really needs some knowledge of chemistry, don't it?
 There are also some examples out of my knowledge, such as mirror which belongs to hazardous, tabacco(residual waste) ect.

 ## How my idea can help with Garbage Sorting

-So I alight upon on an idea of **building an Android application which contains an offline tensorflow model** to help people sort the garbage seeing that machine learning is powerful in object recognization and Android has largest user group in the world.
+So I alight upon on an idea of **building an Android application which contains an offline tensorflow model** to help people sort the garbage seeing that machine learning is powerful in object recognization and Android has largest user group across the world.

 #### Model Design